shwandere/shwandere.github.io/_posts/2026-06-08-how-to-train-your-subconscious-mind-for-research.md

 4) I have judged my skills either learning skills or problem solving skills a lot.
 And it always pulled me down from the work.
 Comparing myself to others because i thought it will help me to learn new things from others.
 But it did not help much in work or study concerns.
 So you its important to believe yourself first.
 No matter how was the journey till now.
 Yes I have 5 years gap in career.
 I wasted my 20s.
 But I am sure about that believing yourself and in your skills will only help you in future.
 If your mind tells yourself again and again that you cant do it.
 Tell yourself that you can.
 Not faking it till you make it.
 I will fail and learn from the process.
 But also actually believing in your self in the process.
 That I am good at actual work also.
 Its not only about chasing something but also about being.\
 5) What perspective I know about research are mathematics and problem solving.\
 6) Creating is better than consuming.
 This statement is above publishing papers.
 But as a daily research activity\
 7) Keep stress measurable just like manja of the kite.
 Dont keep it tight that kite cannot fly up and dont keep it so loose that you loose the grip of it.\
+8) PhD is study only so routine, discipline will help, same as it will help Peehu.

 # how to train your subconscious mind